 currently chatting with other customers.

-You probably know the difference between your TV speakers and a home theater system.
+If the sound gets muddy when you turn it up, you need the added power of an amplifier.
+You probably know the difference in sound between your TV speakers and a home theater system.
 An amplifier in your vehicle can make that kind of difference.
 You'll hear a bigger, fuller sound, with more detail and greater impact, especially if you've installed better speakers in your vehicle.
-If the sound gets muddy when you turn it up, you need more power.

 The first consideration is how many speakers you'll be powering and how much power each speaker will handle.
 Once you know that, you'll know how many amplifier channels you'll need and how much power you'll want.